-- What makes "From the Land to You" a good title for this page?
-(Each of the products mentioned in the article and some in the photo started out with a connection to the land, the soil.) - 2.
+- What makes "Agriculture, the Land, and You" a good title for this page?
+(Each of the products mentioned in the article, and shown in the photo and illustrations started out with a connection to the land, the soil.
+All end up being used by people.) - 2.
 What connections to agriculture do you see in this photo?
-(Girl's clothes, notebook, chair fabric.)
+(Girl's clothes, pizza and paper box, sweater, newspaper, tree and soil, turkey and candle with wood holder.)